EXPERIENCE YOUR FUTURE, YOUR WAY

-- Surrogate decision-making, including Powers of Attorney and Guardianship
+- Surrogate decision-making, including Durable Powers of Attorney

-Elder Law frequently involves designing and drafting Estate Planning documents.
-These documents often include a Will, a Revocable or Irrevocable Trust, a Durable Power of Attorney, a Health Care Surrogate, a HIPAA Release (Health Insurance Portability and Accountability Act), a Living Will, and a Preneed Guardian.
+Elder Law also frequently involves designing and drafting Estate Planning documents.
+These documents often include a Will, a Revocable or Irrevocable Trust, a Durable Power of Attorney, a Health Care Surrogate, a HIPAA Release, a Living Will, and a Pre-Need Guardian.

 Basic estate planning ensures that when you pass away, the assets you have will be passed in the manner you wish.
-Yet, as an Elder Law Attorney, my work with senior citizens and their families allows them to stay independent and in control for as long as possible through comprehensive life care planning.
-I am here to help you develop an estate plan that also prepares for the scenario of:
+Yet, as an Elder Law firm, our work with senior citizens and their families allows them to stay independent and in control for as long as possible through a variety of strategies, including Life Care Planning.

 What happens if I continue to live, but am not healthy enough, wealthy enough, or of sound enough mind to take care of myself?

-I understand the physical and mental difficulties that often accompany the aging process.
-I work closely with and stay connected to the network of professionals in Orlando and surrounding areas who serve Florida’s elder population.
+At the Flammia Elder Law Firm, we understand the physical and mental difficulties that often accompany the aging process.
+We work closely with and stay connected to the network of professionals in Orlando and the surrounding areas who serve Florida’s elder population.

-There are many aspects to practicing Elder Law.
-My favorite one is the people I have the honor of serving every day.
-At the Law Office of Kathleen Flammia, I know that my advice can mean the difference between a life filled with financial and emotional hardship and one lived with peace of mind and dignity.
+There are many aspects to practicing Elder Law, but our favorite one is the people we have the honor of serving every day.
+At the Flammia Elder Law Firm, we know that our advice can mean the difference between a life filled with financial and emotional hardship and one lived with peace of mind and dignity.